TheOdinProject/curriculum/foundations/the_basics/join_the_odin_community.md

 * Show your appreciation to those who help you with `@username ++`.
 * Don't forget to visit all the available rooms!

-### Forum features

-* The forum supports embedded 'replits.'
-These are essentially runnable bits of code.
-They're great for sharing code to get help or feedback.
-You'll learn more about this later.
-* As you spend time in the forums helping others or being helped, your trust level will slowly go up, and you'll unlock more functionality.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

   1. First, create a free [GitHub account](https://github.com/join).
 As you will discover, GitHub is an integral part of the development workflow.

-  2. Use your GitHub account to sign up for the [TOP forum](https://forum.theodinproject.com).
-The primary use of the forum is to seek help within the community.
-We used to encourage introductions on there so you may see a lot of old introduction posts when you login for the first time but that meant a lot of questions for help got buried and went unanswered.
-We encourage introductions in the chat rooms and both the chat rooms and forum be used when seeking help.
-In a moment we're going to ask you to join the discord community, here are some guidelines before you dive in:
+  2. In a moment we're going to ask you to join the Discord community, here are some guidelines before you dive in:

    * **Ping (@user) With a Purpose:** Only @ another user when it is necessary.
 Include your question or comment in the message.
 Wait until they reply before pinging again.
    * **Don't 'Bomb' Chats:** Dont send multiple messages in a row, type out your whole message, then push send.